mellery451/ripple-dev-portal/content/references/rippled-api/admin-rippled-methods/logging-and-data-management-methods/logrotate.md

   endscript
 }
 ```
 Parameters such as `minsize` and `rotate` can be changed depending on the `log_level` set in `rippled.cfg`.
-This sample script is based on standard `log_level` and will store approximately 2 weeks worth of logs in a compressed format.
+Assuming a default configuration that logs at the `WARN` level, this sample script would store approximately 2 weeks, rolling every other day.

 **Note:** Only one system logrotate script should exist per application.
 Please ensure that you do not have any other log rotation that handles the same directory.
+For deb and rpm packages provided by ripple, a logrotate will automatically be installed and can be modified as needed.

 _The `logrotate` method is an [admin method](admin-rippled-methods.html) that cannot be run by unprivileged users._